jstedfast/MailKit/README.md

   * Supports SSL-wrapped connections via the "smtps" protocol.
   * Supports the STARTTLS extension.
   * Supports client SSL/TLS certificates.
-  * Supports 8BITMIME and BINARYMIME extensions.
+  * Supports the 8BITMIME and BINARYMIME extensions.
+  * Supports the PIPELINING extension.
   * Parses the SIZE extension value.
   * All APIs are cancellable.
 * POP3 Client